PenyoPal/moai-beta/README.txt

 scons - Google Chrome
 src - Moai source code and headers. test - Lua stress tests for Moai.
 These were written to crash Moai.
-We'll be fixing Moai to handle more user errors gracefully (instead of crash) as the project develops. vs2008 - Visual Studio 2008 reference projects. vs2010 - Visual Studio 2010 reference projects. xcode - Mac OSX and iOS reference projects.
+We'll be fixing Moai to handle more user errors gracefully (instead of crash) as the project develops. qnx - Blackberry/QNX reference projects. vs2008 - Visual Studio 2008 reference projects. vs2010 - Visual Studio 2010 reference projects. xcode - Mac OSX and iOS reference projects.

 Developing on Windows: